aryaminus/mcp-server-template/DEMO.md

 ## 🎯 Integration with Poke

-The Memory Palace integrates beautifully with Poke's SMS system:
+The Memory Palace integrates beautifully with Poke's SMS system, with friendly messages like:

-1. **Study Reminders**: "Time to visit your Python Library! 📚"
+1. **Study Reminders**: "Hey there! 👋 Time to visit your Python Library and review what you've learned!"

-2. **Spaced Repetition**: "Quick quiz: What's at coordinates (2.5, 1.8, 0.0)?"
+2. **Spaced Repetition**: "Memory game time! 🎮 Can you remember what you stored at the golden book on the oak shelf?"

-3. **Knowledge Retrieval**: "SMS: 'Find lambda functions' → Returns spatial location + content"
+3. **Knowledge Retrieval**:
+   User: "I forgot how lambda functions work in Python"
+   System: "I found that in your Python Library!
+It's on the glowing scroll on the eastern wall: Lambda functions: lambda x, y: x + y creates anonymous functions"

-4. **Progress Tracking**: "You've mastered 15 concepts in your Data Structures Hall! 🏆"
+4. **Progress Tracking**: "Amazing work! 🎉 You've learned 15 things in your Data Structures Hall!
+Keep it up!"

-This creates a **personal knowledge assistant** that uses spatial memory to enhance learning and retention!
+This creates a **friendly memory helper** that makes learning more fun and helps you remember things better!